Deertoe

 Life Cycle

 Males release sperm directly into water.
 Females downstream siphon sperm into the gill chamber, where eggs are fertilized.
-Eggs mature into larvae (called glochidia), which discharge into the water and attach to host fish--for this species, the sauger and freshwater drum.
+Eggs mature into larvae (called glochidia), which discharge into the water and attach to host fish — for this species, the freshwater drum and the sauger.
 The tiny mussel eventually breaks away and floats to the bottom of the stream, and the cycle repeats.

 Title